mattbierbaum/arxiv-public-datasets/README.md

 ```
 python bin/convert_directory.py -N [OPTIONAL number_of_processes, default cpu_count] --PLAIN_PDFS TRUE
 ```
-All PDFS in `$ARXIV_DATA/tarpdfs` will be converted and the text files are store in `$ARXIV_DATA/fulltext` in the original file structure.
+PDFS in `$ARXIV_DATA/tarpdfs` will be converted and the text files are store in `$ARXIV_DATA/fulltext`, keeping the file structure like on arXiv servers intact.

 ## Cocitation network